 The Indigenous Digital Excellence (IDX) Initiative was co-founded and designed by the National Centre of Indigenous Excellence (NCIE) and the Telstra Foundation in 2013 to unlock digital world opportunities for Aboriginal and Torres Strait Islander peoples.

 What is IDX?

-We are excited by what can happen when the ideas, perspectives and talent of Australian Aboriginal and Torres Strait Islander people are channeled towards making and embracing new technology; from robotics and 3D printing; to using drones to capture imagery of country, coding and developing apps to preserve language and culture for future generations.
+We are excited by what can happen when the ideas, perspectives and talent of Australian Aboriginal and Torres Strait Islander peoples are channelled towards making and embracing new technology; from robotics and 3D printing; to using drones to capture imagery of country, coding and developing apps to preserve language and culture for future generations.

 The IDX Initiative seeks to inspire, build and connect the next generation of Indigenous entrepreneurs and digital makers through sustainable community led programs and collaborations.

 A Roadmap for Building Indigenous Digital Excellence: Looking to 2030 guides the future of

 IDX.
 The Roadmap is the first strategy developed for driving Indigenous Digital Excellence

 and is the result of three years of consultation, experimentation and learning from

 Aboriginal and Torres Strait Islander digital makers, organisations and communities.